MNSGC-Ballooning/Themal-Vac-Sensor-Suite/README.md

   - (This doesn't techincally remove the buffer, but instead changes its size to 2 gigabytes.)
   - Then go to "File" and then to "Save As", and save the settings as a shortcut on your desktop.
   - When opening CoolTerm from now on, use this shortcut.
+- Sending strings (commands/input-pressure) over CoolTerm:
+  - Open CoolTerm and click the "Connection" tab.
+  - Under "Connection", click "Send String...".
+  - A new window will open, where strings can be sent from CoolTerm to the microcontroller.

+**Commands and Input-Pressure**

+  - The newest thermal-vac sensor suite allows for the Teensy 3.5 to accept 6 characters from CoolTerm's "Send String" window.
+  - Commands:
+    - To turn the fans on, "Send" the command "R1..ON"
+    - To turn the fans off, "Send" the command "R1.OFF"
+    - To turn active heating on, "Send" the command "R2..ON"
+    - To turn active heating off, "Send" the command "R2..OFF"
+  - Input-Pressure:
+    - To log the pressure reading from Omega DVG-64A pressure sensor, which is connected to the thermal-vac chamber, type the pressure reading and click "Send".
+    - Since the sensor suite requires six characters, type zeros before the reading so that there are six characters being sent.
+    - Example: If the pressure is 26.52 mBar, "Send" 026.52 so that there are six characters being sent.
+    - Example: If the pressure is 5.48 mBar, "Send" 005.48 so that there are six characters being sent.

 **Libraries:**